Chevrolet Impala: 2009

-For the 2009 model year, the Impala received three new exterior colors: Victory Red, Silver Ice Metallic, and Aqua Blue Metallic, while the brushed aluminum dash applique was no longer available.
-All models used the previous SS style spoiler (actually phased in for the late 2008 model year).
-The Touring trim level was discontinued for 2009.
+For the 2009 model year, the Impala received three new exterior colors: Victory Red, Silver Ice Metallic, and Aqua Blue Metallic, while the brushed aluminum dash appliqué was no longer available.
+All models used the previous SS-style spoiler (already phased in late in the 2008 model year).
 Leather seating was no longer available in combination with the 40/20/40 split bench front seat.
-The Active Fuel Management feature remained on the 5.3 L V8 with a 17-gallon gas tank for the SS model, but was no longer available on 3.9 L V6 for the LT and LTZ models.
+The Active Fuel Management feature remained on the 5.3L V8 with a 17-gallon fuel tank for the SS model, but was no longer available on the 3.9-liter V6 for the LT and LTZ models.
 A sun and wheel package was available on 1LT models included power sunroof, overhead console with Homelink and 17-inch aluminum wheels.
 A Bose Premium Audio System was now part of the Luxury Edition package offered on LT models.
 Thorax side-impact air bags were standard.

 2010

 For the 2010 model year, the Impala was the only GM W-body car in production, although the eight-cylinder SS model was discontinued.
 LT models included fog lights and once again offered an optional Luxury Edition package.
-The 3.9 L V6 was no longer available for the LT model.
+The 3.9L V6 was no longer available for the LT model.
 Two new exterior colors were available: Summit White and Cyber Gray Metallic, and four exterior colors were deleted.
 The (PDG) convenience package, AM/FM stereo with 6-disc in-dash CD changer, and trunk cargo net were no longer available.
 The Impala emblems on rear sail panels as well as the rear decklid badge on LS models were deleted.
 Early 2010 models had the lower front-side GM badges but were also later deleted.

 2011

-For the 2011 model year, Impala returned in LS, LT, and LTZ trims.
-Available engines were a 3.5 L V6 (LS or LT) or a 3.9 L V6 (LTZ only).
+For the 2011 model year, the Impala carried over the LS, LT, and LTZ trims.
+Available engines were a 3.5-liter V6 (LS or LT) or a 3.9-liter V6 (LTZ only).
 A Luxury Edition package was again an option on the LT and featured leather heated seats, 6-way power front passenger seat, Bose Premium Audio System, XM radio, auto-dimming rearview mirror, Universal Home Remote, outside heated power mirrors, and rear spoiler.
 The 2011 Impala had the same wheels as the 2012–2013 Impala, but the 2011 Impala was the last model year where the chrome trim on the trunk lid appeared.

 2012

-For the 2012 model year, the exterior received a slight refresh and 4 trims: a standard Impala, LS, LT, and LTZ.
-The 3.5 and 3.9 L engines were dropped in favor of a single, 3.6 L LFX that delivers 302 hp and 262 lbft of torque.
-The four-speed automatic transmission is also deleted in favor of a six-speed automatic.
-The Impala also received new packages, including the LS Uplevel package, LS OnStar and Bluetooth package, LT Sunroof package, LT OnStar package and the LT OnStar and Bluetooth package.
+For the 2012 model year, the exterior received a slight refresh and three trims: LS, LT, and LTZ.
+The 3.5 and 3.9-liter engines were dropped in favor of the 3.6-liter LFX engine that delivers 302 hp and 262 lbft of torque.
+The four-speed automatic transmission was also dropped in favor of a six-speed automatic.
+All models now have dual exhaust mufflers.
+The Impala also received new packages, including the LS Uplevel package, LS OnStar and Bluetooth package, LT Sunroof package, LT OnStar package, and the LT OnStar and Bluetooth package.